What Whistleblowers Can Expect From Our Lawyers

 We understand that clients may need to talk or meet with us frequently, often after work hours or on weekends.
 We are responsive to client inquiries and requests for information.
 If a lawyer is temporarily unavailable, he or she will promptly return your call.

-After the Complaint is filed, the Government will want to interview the whistleblower and review any documents that the whistleblower has provided.
+After the Complaint is filed, the Government will typically interview the whistleblower and review any documents that the whistleblower has provided.
 Our lawyers accompany our client on this interview and protect their interests.
 Following the interview, the Government will begin its investigation.
-During the investigation, Berger and Montague stays in regular contact with the Government lawyers and seeks to assist the Government in any way possible to help advance the whistleblower’s case.
+During the investigation, Berger Montague stays in regular contact with the Government lawyers and seeks to assist the Government in any way possible to help advance the whistleblower’s case.
 It is likely that during this time the Government will request extensions of the seal so that the action and the Government’s investigation remain confidential.
-Most actions remain under seal for at least one year while the investigation progresses.
+Most cases remain under seal for at least one year while the investigation progresses, and many cases remain under seal for a longer period of time.

 After the investigation is complete, the Government may decide to intervene in the action, meaning that the Government essentially “takes over” the case.
 This is a good development in most whistleblower cases because when the government is involved the wrongdoer is normally much more willing to resolve the case.
 If the Government does not intervene, then an important decision needs to be made as to whether to pursue the case without the Government’s direct involvement.
 If the case goes forward, Berger Montague will assume the lead role in the litigation, and will engage in an intensive period of “discovery” with the defendant.
 This process typically ends when either the defendant agrees to resolve the case or the case proceeds to trial.